Frequently Asked Questions

 4) Compassionate, caring and experienced social service support is an integral part of the PLAN service model.

 5) PLAN’s special needs trusts are cost efficient and accessible to people of more modest means.

 6) PLAN is an active member of the National PLAN Alliance (an umbrella of 18+ PLAN affiliates, dedicated to future planning for people with disabilities), and other professional organizations serving people with disabilities and their families.

 4. What does a special needs trust pay for?

 Funds from a SNPT can cover items and services that benefit the trust beneficiary, including necessities not covered by public benefits—such as medical and dental care, utilities, insurance and real estate taxes, transportation, haircuts, clothing, and other necessary items and services.

-Funds also can cover things that enhance the beneficiary’s life—such as books, newspapers and magazines, movies, music and other types of entertainment and recreation, cell phones, computers, and tablets, travel, and classes and other educational activities.
+Funds also can cover things that enhance the beneficiary’s life—such as companions, education, entertainment and recreational activities, cell phones, internet, computers and tablets, and travel.

 These are just examples.
 They are not an exhaustive list.
 Key factors evaluated by the trustee are sole benefit and supplemental needs.

 5. How are payments from the PLAN trust made?